CONSULTANTSF/cram/README.md

 ### 2.1.
 Installation and Setup

-1. Install a hypervisor - for Mac OSX we suggest Oracle VM VirtualBox (free and open-source); recent versions of Windows have a built-in hypervisor
+1. Install a hypervisor - for Mac OSX, Linux we suggest Oracle VM VirtualBox (free and open-source); Windows 10 has a built-in hypervisor, enable Hyper V under Windows features
 2. Install Vagrant.
 3. Clone this Qbiz training repo.
-4. Instantiate Vagrant VirtualBox
+4. Instantiate Vagrant

 #### 2.1.1.
 Install VirtualBox